 Guided Nature Trail

 Experience the sounds and smells of nature as our knowledgeable trail guide takes you on a one-mile loop walk to the Indian River lagoon and back.
-Discover different native plants and species as we open your eyes to the wonderment of our "back yard.”
-The Short Guided Trail is one-third the length and is full of information about our native marine wetland habitat, the mangrove swamp.
+The short guided trail is one-third the length and is full of information about our native marine wetland habitat, the mangrove swamp.

 During this 30-minute program visitors will learn about different rays and get the opportunity to have hands-on interaction with our rays.
 Not to worry, since the rays in the Florida Oceanographic tank do not have to protect themselves from predators, they routinely have their barbs clipped and are safe to touch.